With the "Lied.Labs", the Liedzentrum dares to experiment: new forms, unusual locations, surprising combinations, and boundary dissolving.

 The interdisciplinary Lied.LAB "10.000 Kilometer" was inspired by the exhibition "Dust & Silk" shown at the Völkerkundemuseum Heidelberg, which looks at the Silk Road and the past and present relationship between China and Europe.
 As a museum walk with instrumental music from East and West, it brought the exhibition's theme to life in an immersive way.

-The Lied.LAB was curated by pianist and song composer Toni Ming Geiger.
+The Lied.LAB was curated by pianist and song designer Toni Ming Geiger.
 Born in Munich in 1990, the son of a Chinese and a German sinologist, he likes to operate in the intermediate zones of cultures and artistic disciplines.

 The Lied.LAB took place as part of the Heidelberger Frühling Liedfestival 2023.